Reorder Point Calculator

 L: 17 days

-Their reorder point is: 55 units - Keep in mind you may move this up or down based on the EOQ and the quantity price breaks a vendor may offer.
+Given the information provided, the reorder point is 55 units.
+Keep in mind you may move this up or down based on the EOQ and the quantity price breaks a vendor may offer.
+Also take into consideration that the safety stock of 4 in this particular problem is extremly low and in the real world this would be a much higher quantity.